What is the TV Licensing Simple Payment Plan?

 The Simple Payment Plan was created to offer more flexible payment options for customers struggling to afford their TV licence, perhaps due to a low income or job loss.

 It’s TV Licensing’s most affordable plan, providing flexibility and manageable instalments.
-It aims to alleviate financial burden and ensure that individuals can fulfill their obligations while maintaining peace of mind.
+It aims to alleviate financial burden and ensure that individuals can fulfil their obligations while maintaining peace of mind.

 For further advice about TV licence debt, don’t hesitate to contact a financial charity or organisation, such as Citizens Advice.
 They should be able to assess your circumstances and advise you on all your available options.